DevOpsPlayground/Hands-on-with-AWS-Lambda/README.md

         - Click 'Next'
     1. __Review__
         - Click 'Create function'
-        - __NOTE:__ Congratulations!
-Your Lambda function "meetup_generateRandomNumber" has been successfully created.
-You can now click on the "Test" button to input a test event and test your function.
 1. Testing your function
     - Click 'Test'
     - Input test event